Why does our hair fall out when we’re stressed or anxious?

 Long-term stress can result in a low sex drive and poor quality hair health among other symptoms.
 Unfortunately for our hair health (and our sex life!), energy and micronutrients are diverted away from sex organs and hair follicles when we’re suffering from long-term stress.
 Instead, they’re shuttled to the adrenal gland, the central nervous system and cardio-respiratory centres.

 Taking time to de-stress is important for mood, sleep and ultimately hair.
+One way to combat hair loss from stress is to build in some "you" time.
 Try to give yourself an hour every day to unwind and relax.
 This should help alleviate unnecessary adrenal strain and help keep your hormones balanced.
 Read a book, have a bath, practise mindfulness or even yoga – all of these will help you relax.
 Taking 10 minutes a couple of times a week with our Hair Gain Hair Mask will allow you to kick back and luxuriate while the mask stimulates molecules in the dermal papilla required to reactivate hair growth.
 An excellent way of combating stress and hair loss.

 Sleep can really help improve your hair (and overall health, too).
 Try to sleep in a cool, dark, well-ventilated room.
 Avoid using your tablet or phone an hour before bed.
 Also try adding warm milk or herbal teas to your bedtime routine.
 They’re a great way to relax and unwind before bed.